JW Marriott Washington D.C.

 Patients and care partners are invited to join urologists on Capitol Hill to share their personal experiences with members of Congress and advocate for policies that benefit urologic patients and their families.

-The Public Policy Forum, held during the AUA Summit, offers medical students, urology residents, and early-career urologists the opportunity to display their public policy ideas and solutions to the challenges facing urologists and patients with urologic conditions.
+Medical students, residents and fellows are invited to submit a policy and advocacy poster to be featured in the 2026 Annual Urology Advocacy Summit Virtual Poster Session.
+Four outstanding submissions will be selected to give a live presentation to hundreds of urologists at the AUA Public Policy Forum!
+This forum, held during the AUA Summit, offers medical students, urology residents and early-career urologists the opportunity to display their public policy ideas and solutions to the challenges facing urologists and patients with urologic conditions.

 Join us for a powerful two days of educational and trending policy sessions with an opportunity for the urologic community to come together to make their voices heard on Capitol Hill.
 This event is open to all domestic AUA members and provides a unique opportunity to engage with lawmakers, raise awareness on critical urologic policy issues and drive meaningful change for urologists, practices and patients.
 Whether you’re a urologist, patient, researcher or advocate, your participation is vital to shaping the future of urologic care.
 Be part of the movement and help us push for policies that matter.
 Together, we can make a lasting impact!